pingcap/docs-cn/sql/privilege.md

 revoke all privileges on `test`.* from 'genius'@'localhost';
 ```

-**Note：** To revoke privileges, you need the exact match.
+**Note:** To revoke privileges, you need the exact match.
 If the matching result cannot be found, an error will be displayed.

 ```
 mysql> revoke all privileges on `te%`.* from 'genius'@'%';